I-66 Active Traffic Management System

 The system has improved safety and incident management and includes new overhead sign gantries, shoulder and lane control signs, speed displays, incident and queue detection, and increased traffic camera coverage.

-Drivers are seeing the new overhead sign gantries installed between the Beltway and Route 29 in Centreville.
+The overhead gantries were installed between the Beltway and Route 29 in Centreville.

 Public information meeting presentation and video (July 2011)